 - Finely grated carrots.
 Avoid large chunks or pre-shredded carrots, which can be dry and too large.
 Shred fresh carrots on the fine side of a box grater or in a food processor.

-🥜Variations or Substitutions
+🥜Variations

-- Stir ins.
+- Stir-ins.
 Mix in up to a cup of chocolate chips, regular or golden raisins, walnuts or pecans, or toasted coconut.

 🥣How to Make Moist Banana Carrot Muffins